 The courses are organized for both full-time students and part-time students with daytime commitments who need to attend classes in the evening.
-Students who enter the program take about half their course work — mathematics, physics, chemistry, humanities and social sciences — on the campus of the University of Missouri-St. Louis.
-The remaining half of the degree program, consisting of upper-level engineering courses and laboratories, is taken on the Washington University campus.
+Students who enter the program take about half of their course work — mathematics, physics, chemistry, humanities and social sciences — on the campus of the University of Missouri-St. Louis.
+The remaining half of the degree program, which consists of upper-level engineering courses and laboratories, is taken on the Washington University campus.
 Students may choose civil, electrical or mechanical engineering.
 Students receive their undergraduate engineering degrees from the University of Missouri.

-For information about this program, please contact the University of Missouri-St. Louis Joint Undergraduate Engineering Program at 314-516-6800 or the Washington University School of Engineering at 314-935-6510.
+For information about this program, please contact the University of Missouri-St. Louis Joint Undergraduate Engineering Program at 314-516-6800 or the Washington University McKelvey School of Engineering at 314-935-6510.

-Faculty members at University of Missouri-St. Louis:
+Faculty Members at University of Missouri-St. Louis

 Joseph A. O'Sullivan